slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'A library is infinity under a roof.' -- Gail Carson Levine*

-> *'If a book is well written, I always find it too short.' -- Jane Austen*

 > *'You don't have to burn books to destroy a culture.
 Just get people to stop reading them.' -- Ray Bradbury*

 > *'I write to give myself strength.
 I write to be the characters that I am not.
 I write to explore all the things I’m afraid of.' -- Joss Whedon*

+> *'Tears are words that need to be written.' -- Paulo Coelho*

+### On classic books

+> *'The great books are the books that never have to be written again.'-- Carl Van Doren*

+> *'A classic is a book that has never finished saying what it has to say.' -- Italo Calvino*

+> *'A classic is a book which people praise and don't read.' -- Mark Twain*

 <!--
-when writing a book start with your own ideas
-> *'Tears are words that need to be written.' -- Paulo Coelho*
-> *'Journal Regularly: Cheap paper is less perishable than gray matter.
-And lead pencil markings endure longer than memory.' -- Jack London*
-Paraphrasing the late Chris Cornell, there are no more writers like Shakespeare because all he had was a table, a candle, a pen and some paper.
+when writing a book start with your own ideas Paraphrasing the late Chris Cornell, there are no more writers like Shakespeare because all he had was a table, a candle, a pen and some paper.
-> *'Books are like mirrors: if a fool looks in, you cannot expect a genius to look out.' -- J.K.
-Rowling*
-> *'I'm quite illiterate, but I read a lot.' -- J.D.
-Salinger* -->
+-->